persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 .. |attentionButton| image:: /user_manual/graphical_interface/probabilistic_analysis/task-attention.png

-If the Sobol's indices estimates are incoherent, refer to the warning message in the tooltip of |attentionButton|.
+If the Sobol's indices estimates are incoherent, refer to the warning message in the tooltip of |attentionButton|, and try to perform the analysis with a greater sample size.

 SRC indices
 ~~~~~~~~~~~